munificent/game-programming-patterns/book/update-method.markdown

 In the first code sample, we didn't have any variables to indicate whether the guard was moving left or right.
 That was implicit based on which code was currently executing.

-When we changed this to a one-frame-at-a-time form, we had to create a `movingLeft` variable to track that.
+When we changed this to a one-frame-at-a-time form, we had to create a `patrollingLeft` variable to track that.
 When we return out of the code, the execution position is lost so we need to explicitly store enough information to restore it on the next frame.

 The <a href="state.html" class="pattern">State pattern</a> can often help here.
 Part of the reason state machines are common in games is because (like their name implies) they store the kind of state that you need to pick up where you left off.